Hemibagrus wyckioides: Ecology

 Hemibagrus wyckioides occurs in large upland rivers, and is common in areas with rocky bottoms and irregular depths.
 These fish do not migrate, but they reproduce locally and enter the flooded forest during high water in July–October.
 H. wyckiodies feed on insects, prawns, fish, and crabs.

 Relationship to humans

 This fish is marketed fresh as a food fish.
 Hemibagrus are aquacultured in Asian countries.

 Hemibagrus wyckioides and Hemibagrus wyckii are the two members of this genus imported as aquarium fish.
 This species will rearrange decorations in the aquarium.
 These fish are not picky, and will eat a variety of fish foods.
 This species is sometimes claimed to be the most aggressive freshwater fish in the world, and should be left alone.

 As an Invasive Species

 H. wyckioides is an invasive species in Malaysia.
-They were been introduced as a food fish and some individuals escaped from fish farms or were released illegally into rivers.
+They were introduced as a food fish and some individuals escaped from fish farms or were released illegally into rivers.
 It is now illegal to keep H. wyckioides in net cages in Malaysia.